dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Joe Audette](https://twitter.com/joeaudette)

 This tutorial shows you how to build an ASP.NET Core app with email confirmation and password reset.
-This tutorial isn't a beginning topic.
+This tutorial is **not** a beginning topic.
 You should be familiar with:

 * [ASP.NET Core](xref:tutorials/first-mvc-app/start-mvc)
 * [Authentication](xref:security/authentication/index)